 Annie Hoy: Cooperative Development Specialist

 Annie joined NWCDC in the fall of 2021 and is a native of El Paso, TX, but has lived in Oregon since 1972, currently residing in Ashland, OR.
 She is a graduate of the University of Oregon.
 After a career teaching broadcast news at Southern Oregon University as Jefferson Public Radio’s first News Director, Annie joined the staff at Ashland Community Food Store in 1994 and led the drive to convert the natural foods retailer to a consumer-owned food co-op.
 That is when she caught the “co-op bug.”
-After retiring in 2019, Annie recently joins the staff at NW Co-op Development Center to foster growth in the co-op sector in southern Oregon.
+Annie joined the staff at NW Co-op Development Center to foster growth in the co-op sector in southern Oregon.
 Ask anyone, and they’ll tell you she is a real co-op geek.

 Nora Edge: Cooperative Development Specialist

 Nora joined the NWCDC in 2022 as a housing cooperative specialist with the Resident Owned Community(ROC) program.
 Prior to joining, Nora was the executive director, as well as a founding member, of Capital Homecare Cooperative in Olympia WA.
 At Capital Homecare Nora gained a working knowledge of the benefits of a democratically controlled workplace, of having workers serve as the decision-makers, and of the cooperative mission toward community care and building equity in the local economy.
 She is excited to continue her work with the ROC Northwest program and continue to provide support to the home care cooperative economy both locally and nationally.
-Nora is a graduate of the St. John’s College great books program, where she earned a BA in philosophy and literature
+Nora is a graduate of the St. John’s College Great Books program, where she earned a BA in philosophy and literature

 Jadira Amaya: Cooperative Development Specialist